 Before the new player was available to the public (instead of having a conventional introduction to the press, Sony arranged a bus tour with actors throughout Tokyo posing with the Walkman while the reporters listened to a recorded tour), the press lampooned it.

 Sony was unfazed by such criticism and pushed on with promotion, distributing the player to young people and celebrities around Japan, generating demand.
 Though the company predicted it would sell about 5,000 units a month, it sold more than 30,000 in the first two months!
-The device was named differently in other countries:

-|SONY TPS L2 Walkman Cassette Player||05/2021||$ 1 056.10|
+|SONY TPS L2 Walkman Cassette Player||08/2021||$ 910.52|

-|SONY TPS L2 Walkman Cassette Player||08/2021||$ 902.70|
+|SONY TPS L2 Walkman Cassette Player||08/2021||$ 864.13|

-|See all sold items on eBay for more prices||07/2021||-.--|
+|See all sold items on eBay for more prices||10/2021||-.--|